devaultcrypto/devault/src/seeder/README.md

 devault-seeder
 ==============

-Bitcoin-seeder is a crawler for the Bitcoin Cash network, which exposes a list of reliable nodes via a built-in DNS server.
-It is derived from Pieter Wuille's devault-seeder, modified for use on the Bitcoin Cash network.
+Devault-seeder is a crawler for the DeVault network, which exposes a list of reliable nodes via a built-in DNS server.
+It is derived from Pieter Wuille's devault-seeder, modified for use on the DeVault network.

 Features:
 * regularly revisits known nodes to check their availability